RozaliaSolecka/VideoExtractionServer/README.md

 There are also a few scripts in `scripts` folder, they are described in additional README files there.

 # Contact and contributors
-If there is any additional information needed, you can write an email to t.piechocki@yahoo.com ([@TPiechocki at GitHub](https://github.com/TPiechocki)) at any time and I will be happy to provide help as far as possible.

 Contributors:
 - Tomasz Piechocki - (https://github.com/TPiechocki))
 - Rozalia Solecka